Authenticity: The Real You

 Very concerned what others think of me.

-Identify with fears and perceived flaws – ie. “I am fat,” is calling “fat” your identity, over-identifying with it.
+Identify with fears and perceived flaws – ie. “I am fat,” is calling "fat" your identity, that is, over-identifying with it.
 You could choose instead, “I’m holding excess weight.”

 1 - I feel like a shadow of a person.